Top 5 4th Quarter Trades of Ba - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were BancFirst Trust & Investment Management’s top five trades of the quarter.
+According to GuruFocus data, these were Bank of New Hampshire’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 25.26 and a price-book ratio of 6.75.
+In terms of valuation, Vanguard FTSE All-World ex-US ETF has a price-earnings ratio of 12.23 and a price-book ratio of 1.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, BancFirst Trust & Investment Management bought 17,015 shares of ARCA:BSV for a total holding of 62,596.
-The trade had a 0.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.31.
+Bank of New Hampshire reduced their investment in ARCA:TIP by 12,535 shares.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $111.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.